6 Common Air Conditioner Problems

 #1 Inadequate Maintenance

 If you can’t remember the last time you changed your filter and the words “annual maintenance” or “spring checkup” when applied to your air conditioner mean absolutely nothing to you, your AC could be on its way to a break down.
-The best thing you can do for your air conditioner is to have annual maintenance performed by an HVAC professional (like this guy??).
+The best thing you can do for your air conditioner is to have annual maintenance performed by an HVAC professional.
 During this time, the HVAC technician will able to identify minor problems before they become major repair expenses.

 #2 Dirty Filter